 Can I take fish oil and warfarin at different times of day to avoid the interaction?

-No. Spacing the doses apart does not reliably prevent the interaction because the concern is the overall effect on clotting and platelet function, not just absorption in the stomach.
-If your doctor approves both, the key is consistent dosing and close INR monitoring.
+No. Spacing the doses apart does not reliably prevent the interaction, because the concern is the overall effect on clotting and platelet function, not absorption in the stomach.
+If your doctor approves both, the key is consistent dosing and INR monitoring after any change.

 What should I do if I accidentally took fish oil with warfarin?

-If you took your usual doses once, do not panic.
-Watch for unusual bleeding or bruising and contact your doctor or anticoagulation clinic for advice, especially if you took a high dose of fish oil or recently changed your supplement routine.
+If you took your usual doses once, there is no need to panic.
+Watch for unusual bleeding or bruising and contact your doctor or anticoagulation clinic for advice, especially if you recently changed your supplement routine.

 Are there safer alternatives to fish oil if I take warfarin?